MRGRD56/textractor-translator/README.md

 It's in early stage of development and not every visual novel can be translated using it.
 You need some JavaScript knowledge to configure and use this application.

-The purpose of this software is to be able to customize Textractor in terms of parsing, modifying and translating texts for each separate game.
+The purpose of this software is to be able to fine-tune Textractor in terms of parsing, modifying and translating texts for each separate game.

 ### Demo: translating a visual novel from Japanese to English